DarronAtkinson/HawkECS-Swift/README.md

   - Conforms to HKType and HKUpdatable
   - Declares one property, var engine: HKEngine!
   - Use updateWithDeltaTime(seconds: ) to update components in your engine
-  - You can loop over the required component using: engine.components.all(componentType: ) -> [EntityID: HKComponent]
   - You can define your component system as a struct or a class
-  - Components can be updated using: update(component: , forEntity: )

 ## Structs
 Structs are favoured where possible
 ### HKEntity
-  - This is a simple struct allowing your code to be more readable
+  - A simple struct allowing your code to be more readable
-  - It has three properties:
+  - It has five properties:
+        identifier: HKEntityIdentifier
+        ID: Int
         name: String
-        ID: Int
+        group: String
         engine: HKEngine
+  - Provides convenience functions

+### HKEntityIdentifier
+  - Store identity data for the entities in your game
+  - It has three properties
+        id: Int
+        name: string
+        group: String

 ### HKComponentDictionary
   - The component dictionary is the heart of the engine
   - It stores all of the components in your game
   - Components are organised by type
   - Each type is further organised by entity id

+### HKEntityCollection
+  - The entity collection stores HKEntityIdentifier structs

+### HKSystemCollection
+  - Stores the HKComponentSystems used in your game

 ## Classes